-I'll put everything into creating a groovy, custom bass line for your track.
-I've been recording online for nearly 10 years and consider it the highest honor to be asked to play bass for someone's music.
-It's really important and I always give my all to each track.
+I'll put everything into creating a groovy, custom bassline for your track.
+I've been recording online for over 10 years and consider it the highest honor to be asked to play bass on someone's music.
+It's really important and I always give my all to each and every track.

-I've been a full-time professional bass player for 15 years now playing live and on TV sessions for artists such as Katie Melua, Martha Reeves and the Vandellas, Rod Stewart and Olly Murs.
-I've had the pleasure of recording online for nearly 10 years now and have played on 1000s of tracks for 100s of musicians all over the world.
+I've been a full-time professional bass player for over 15 years; playing live and on TV sessions for artists such as Katie Melua, Martha Reeves and the Vandellas, Rod Stewart and Olly Murs.
+I've had the pleasure of recording online for over 10 years and have played on 1000s of tracks for 100s of musicians all over the world.
 I regularly work with amateurs and top pros and everyone in between.
-My bass playing from remote sessions has featured on Netflix, BBC, Channel 4, VH1, MTV, American Idol, Bones, The Michael J. Fox Show, The Adam Buxton Podcast, Dr. Oz, Tanked, and even a Kollywood film (Tamil version of Bollywood...I didn't know that existed either!).
+My bass playing just from remote sessions has featured on Netflix, BBC, Channel 4, VH1, MTV, American Idol, Bones, The Michael J. Fox Show, The Adam Buxton Podcast, Dr. Oz, Tanked, and even a Kollywood film (Tamil version of Bollywood...I didn't know that existed either!).
 Most of my sessions are for singer-songwriters, producers, and composers of all levels.

 10 provided great parts that contributed a lot to the track.
 Easy to work with and will use again.